algolia/kubernetes-hands-on/99-good-practices/README.md

 ## Introduction

-This section is a summary, a cheat sheet, of good practices for kubernetes.
+This section is a summary, a cheat sheet, of good practices for k8s.
 It is mostly a summary of previous sections.

 ## Cheat Sheet